giantswarm/docs/sources/reference/swarm-json.md

 <p class="lastmod">Last edited on October 30, 2014 by Matthias Lübken</p>

-This page should give an rough overview of possible `swarm.json` keys and their values.
+This page should give a rough overview of possible `swarm.json` keys and their values.

 > **Note**:
 > This is not valid JSON.
-It's purely for documentation purpose.
+It's purely for documentation purposes.

 ```
 {